Literature: The Collector

 - Prior to the kidnapping, he keeps track of his Miranda sightings in the same diary where he records sightings of rare butterflies.

 - Shout-Out: Miranda asks Frederick to bring her books to read.
 She re-reads Sense and Sensibility and Emma.
 She compares herself to Marianne and thinks she is like her, but should try to be like Elinor.
 She also sees herself as manipulative Emma, but her attempts to influence Frederick fail just like Emma's matchmaking schemes.
 She also likens Frederick to sleazy Mr Elton and her fling from university to Frank Churchill.
 She asks herself if G.P. is Mr Knightley.
 She reveals that they share a Christian name — George, which she happens to dislike.

 - Shout-Out Theme Naming: Miranda has the name of the beautiful daughter of Prospero from The Tempest by Shakespeare.
-She also nicknames her kidnapper 'Caliban', though he tells her that his name is Ferdinand (he just happens to like this name).
+She also nicknames her kidnapper 'Caliban'.

 - Shout-Out to Shakespeare: The name references and characters correspond to The Tempest.

 - Stalker with a Crush: Frederick.
 A very dark version as his creepy love and obsession drives him to kidnap the woman he thinks he loves.